kosamad/the-meadow-project/README.md

 ### Project Sructure

-Based on the [User Stories](README.md#user-stories) and the opportunities outlined in the [Opportunity Matrix](README.md#opportunity-matrix) the following structure was planned for the site.
+The structure of the site was designed by refering to the [User Stories](README.md#user-stories) and the opportunities outlined in the [Opportunity Matrix](README.md#opportunity-matrix).

 This site map outlines the design of the website and which pages are accesible to which user.